NURS 510 SPIRITUALITY, HEALTH AND NURSING PRACTICE (3)

 NURS 713 EVALUATION IN NURSING EDUCATION (3)

 Emphasis is placed on the evaluation of student performance, teaching, courses and programs.
 Assessment measures of learner outcomes, faculty effectiveness and program quality will be explored.
 Students who have successfully completed NURS 710 will not receive additional credit for NURS 713.
-Prerequisites: NURS 600, NURS 610, NURS 612 (may be taken concurrently).
+Prerequisites: NURS 600, NURS 610, NURS 612 (may be taken concurrently); and consent of department.

 NURS 802 ADVANCED POPULATION BASED HEALTH PRACTICUM (3)

 Students apply concepts and theories related to advanced population based health to diverse community practice settings where advanced nursing care is provided to vulnerable population groups.
 Students assume advanced nursing leadership roles in executing evidence based, scholarly, population-focused health projects to promote health among targeted populations.
-Prerequisites: all Graduate Core and Concentration Courses with the exception of the elective course, IDHP 610 (applies to Clinician to Administrator students only) and NURS 810 (applies to Nursing Education students only); approval of program director.
+Prerequisites: all Graduate Core and Concentration Courses with the exception of the elective course, IDHP 610 (applies to Clinician to Administrator students only) and NURS 810 (applies to Nursing Education students only); and consent of department.

 NURS 810 TEACHING PRACTICUM (3)

 A practicum designed to apply new advanced nursing knowledge and skills in teaching and learning in academic or service settings.
 Self-assessment of teaching, discussion of the nurse educator role, and exploration of issues related to the teaching/learning environment will occur throughout the semester.in weekly seminars.
-Prerequisites: NURS 600, NURS 610, NURS 612, NURS 710 (may be taken concurrently).
+Prerequisites: NURS 600, NURS 610, NURS 612, NURS 713 (may be taken concurrently); and consent of department.